top of page

 Yadi svayamadhunā mukto na syātsa muktiṁ yātuṁ na śaknuyādyatastāṁ labdhvā sa punastadviyukto bhavet||29||

-29. If one were not liberated now, he would not be able to attain Liberation, because after attaining it, he could lose it again.
+29. If one were not liberated now, he could not attain Liberation because after getting it, he could lose it again.

-If one were not liberated now at this moment, one could not attain Liberation or Emancipation, because after attaining it, one could lose it again.
-Thus Liberation, being the attainment of His imperishable Freedom, is eternally the possession of all - namely, it is never lost in any way, since it is not an object.
-That is, since it is not a thing such as a box, a ball, a garment, a shoe, a carriage, an earring, a stove, a bell, etc., since the same Being endowed with peerless Bliss resides in all beings as their innermost perfect I-consciousness.
+If one were not liberated now, at this moment, he could not attain Liberation or Emancipation because after getting/obtaining it, he could lose it again.
+So, Liberation, being the achievement of His imperishable Freedom, is eternally the possession of everyone namely, it is never, by no means, lost as it is not an object, i.e. as it is not a thing such as a box, a ball, a garment, a shoe, a carriage, an earring, a cooking stove, a bell, etc. since the same Self endowed with matchless Joy resides in all the beings as their innermost perfect I-consciousness.

 Tasmānmuktiḥ sarvākrāntā ca labhyārthā tathā||30||

-30. Therefore, Liberation is the possession of everyone, as well as the Goal to be achieved.
+30. Therefore, Liberation is the possession of everybody as well as the Goal to be attained.

-Liberation or Emancipation is therefore the possession of all as well as the Goal to be achieved or attained.
-Liberation is both the possession of all - because all beings are identical with the free Paramaśiva - and the Goal to be achieved, because there is no real realization of the State of the Supreme Being.
+Therefore, Liberation or Emancipation is the possession of everybody as well as the Goal to be attained or achieved.
+Liberation is both the possession of everyone because all the beings are identical with the free Paramaśiva and the Goal to be attained because there is no actual realization of the State of the Supreme Self.

 Abhīkṣṇapraśnāpekṣayā kiṁkartavyatā viśiṣṭadaśāyāṁ viśiṣṭadeśa ityādi sadā samānottaraṁ paramaśivānugraheṇa paramaśivābhedasākṣātkāra iti||31||

-31. Regarding the frequently asked question about “what to do under certain circumstances, in a certain place” and so on, the answer is always the same: Realizing by the Grace of Paramaśiva that one is Paramaśiva.
+31. With reference to the frequently asked question about 'what to do under certain circumstances, in a certain place and such', the answer is always the same: 'To realize by Paramaśiva's Grace that one is Paramaśiva'.

-Regarding the frequently asked question about “what to do under certain circumstances, in a certain place” and so on, the answer is always the same: Realization by Paramaśiva’s Grace—by the favor of the Supreme Lord—that one is Paramaśiva—that one is the Supreme Lord.
-Because there is no real realization of the Supreme Being, the constant precepts of the Guru point to the acquisition by Paramaśiva’s Grace—through His Compassion—of the Paramaśiva State as the Nucleus of one’s existence.
+With reference to the frequent question about 'what to do under certain circumstances, in a certain place and such”, the answer is always the same: 'To realize by Paramaśiva’s Grace —by the favor of the Supreme Lord— that one is Paramaśiva —that one is the Supreme Lord—'.
+Because there is no actual realization of the State of the Supreme Self, the constant precepts of the Guru aim at the acquisition, by means of Paramaśiva’s Grace —through His Compassion—, of the State of Paramaśiva as being the Core of one’s own existence.

 Muktimuddiśya yāvajjīvenāpradhānāḥ sarvānyaniṣpattayo yato'śīrṣakadehavanmuktihīnaṁ jīvitam||32||

-All other attainments (sarva-anya-niṣpattayaḥ) in life (yāvat-jīvena) are secondary (apradhānāḥ) to (uddiśya) Liberation (muktim), for (yatas) a life (jīvitam) without Liberation (mukti-hīnam) (is) like (vat) a body without a head (aśīrṣakadeha).
+All other achievements (sarva-anya-niṣpattayaḥ) in life (yāvat-jīvena) are secondary (apradhānāḥ) with respect to (uddiśya) Liberation (muktim) because (yatas) a life (jīvitam) without Liberation (mukti-hīnam) (is) like (vat) a body without a head (aśīrṣakadeha).

-32. All other achievements in life are secondary to Liberation, for a life without Liberation is like a body without a head.
+32. All other achievements in life are secondary with respect to Liberation, because a life without Liberation is like a body without a head.

-All other achievements in life are secondary to Liberation or Emancipation, for a life or existence without Liberation—devoid of Emancipation—is like a body without a head.
-Even if one could live in the best prison cell, still, since there is no freedom for full enjoyment in one, there would be tremendous suffering and great pain; that is, even if one were excessively prosperous oneself, nevertheless, one could not be completely happy due to one's inability to fully enjoy various experiences.
+All other achievements in life are secondary or subordinate with respect to/with reference to Liberation or Emancipation, because a life/existence without Liberation/devoid of Emancipation is like a body without a head.
+Although one could live in the best cell of a prison, yet, since in him there is no freedom to fully enjoy, there would be tremendous suffering and great pain; to wit, even if oneself were excessively prosperous, nevertheless, one could not be completely happy due to his incapacity to fully enjoy the various experiences.

 मुक्तेः परमशेषेण सार्थं जीवितम्॥३३॥